emmarisgaardolsen/ASD_language/README.md

 The first is extracting acoustic features with openSMILE.
 This step can be replicated by running the code in the notebook `opensmile_features.ipynb`.
 The code was written and tested on a Macbook Pro with an M1 chip (16 GB RAM) running the macOS Sonoma 14.1 operating system.
 The use of a notebook environment for this task was necessitated by certain compatibility considerations between the Macbook hardware and the OpenSMILE software.
 The specific nature of these compatibility issues is currently under investigation.

-The second is extracting the median fundamental frequency (f0) and fo variability (IQR) for each conversational turn based on a) the diarised corpus `data/TurnTakingData.csv` and b) the f0 extraction files in the folder `data/f0_extracted` (these files were extracted using `Praat` from the full session wav).
+The second is extracting the median fundamental frequency (f0) and f0 variability (IQR) for each conversational turn based on a) the diarised corpus `data/TurnTakingData.csv` and b) the f0 extraction files in the folder `data/f0_extracted` (these files were extracted using `Praat` from the full session wav).
 To do this, run the following script (the outputted data will be stored in `outputs/TurnTakingData_f0.csv`):

 ```
 python src/fundamental_freq.py